pablo-reyes8/PyDSGEforge/README.md

   [doi:10.1023/A:1013825826056](https://doi.org/10.1023/A:1013825826056).
 - Jacobo, J. (2025). *Una introducción a los métodos de máxima entropía y de inferencia bayesiana en econometría*.
 Universidad Externado de Colombia.

+## License

+This project is licensed under the **MIT License** — you are free to use, modify, and distribute this code, provided that appropriate credit is given to the author.